-Soffit and ridge vents must be kept clear/open to minimize build-up of humidity which could cause movement of certain framing members within the structure.
+Soffit and ridge vents must be kept clear/open to minimize humidity which could cause movement of certain framing members within the structure.

 Inadequate ventilation of attics and unconditioned crawl spaces.

 Attic and crawl spaces shall be ventilated as required by the approved building code.